sigh/Puzzles/_puzzles/truth/true_false_gods.md

+---
-# Honest and deceitful gods
+title: Honest and deceitful gods
+---

 You are on the road to heaven and you reach a fork in the road.
 One of the paths leads to heaven, however the other path leads to hell.
 At the fork there are two